material-components/material-web/docs/components/menu.md

 </script>
 ```

-### Fixed menus
+### Fixed-positioned menus

 Internally menu uses `position: absolute` by default.
 Though there are cases
 when the anchor and the node cannot share a common ancestor that is `position:
 relative`, or sometimes, menu will render below another item due to limitations
 with `position: absolute`.
 In most of these cases, you would want to use the
 `positioning="fixed"` attribute to position the menu relative to the window
-instead of relative to the parent.
+instead of relative to the element.

 > Note: Fixed menu positions are positioned relative to the window and not the
 > document.
 This means that the menu will not scroll with the anchor as the page